 In addition, please have your uniqname and password readily available.
 Be sure your computer is fully charged (and with enough battery if you are away from an electrical outlet).
 Arrange to take all online tests in a quiet area, free from distractions (TVs, phones, etc.), and allow yourself ample time, as indicated in each section.
 Refer to the links below for specific deadlines by which each exam must be completed prior to orientation.

 Placement exams in chemistry (Freshmen only) and other languages are proctored on campus during winter orientation.
-Language exams in French, Italian, and Russian will be offered.
+Language exams in French, Italian, Latin, and Russian will be offered.
 If you want to take a placement exam for a language other than the ones listed above, call the department directly to take the test after orientation.
 Do not schedule one of these exams while you are participating in the program.
 A list of languages and their corresponding departments can be found online.